MileHacker Logo

 Environmental Considerations

 Preserving the local environment is a shared responsibility for all travelers.
 Reynosa has urban parks and Rio Grande ecosystem management as its main conservation focus.
-Lack of water could be an issue; be mindful of usage.
+Lack of water can be an issue; be mindful of usage.

 Cultural Sensitivity